hshi74/robocraft/README.md

 ### Generate Data
 - Run all the blocks in `simulator/plb/algorithms/test_tasks.ipynb`.
 - You can control the number of videos to generate by changing the variable `n_vid`.
 The default is 5 for the purpose of debugging.
 We used 50 in the paper.
-- Note that it is easier to use ipython notebook when dealing with Taichi env for fast materialization.
+Note that it is easier to use ipython notebook when dealing with Taichi env for fast materialization.

 ### Sample Particles
 - `cd simulator/plb/algorithms`
 - Go to line 598 in `sample_data.py` and replace the string with the output folder name you can find in `simulator/dataset`
 - Run `python sample_data.py`
-- This step may take a while.
+Note that this step may take a while.

 ### Build the dataset for GNN
 - You will need to remove the old dataset if you want to update the dataset